-- Developed a global Modern Slavery Policy, a Supplier Questionnaire and reporting procedures - Inclusion of standard modern slavery clauses in our standard form subcontractor agreements and seeking to negotiate them into supply contracts - Liaised with all APM jurisdictions to implement new processes for supplier contracts - Our Procurement Policy contains a modern slavery provision - Added modern slavery as a consideration in our tender processes and supply chain awards - Commenced creation of a global Code of Conduct, which incorporates modern slavery - Communicated our commitment to eradicate modern slavery across our supply chain - Reviewed the modern slavery policy and compliance of our merchandise providers in Australia - Developed and implemented an APM Global Compliance Questionnaire which requires completion by every business unit across the APM Group, evidencing compliance with APM processes, including modern slavery.
+- Developed a global Modern Slavery Policy, a Supplier Questionnaire and reporting procedures - Inclusion of standard modern slavery clauses in our standard form subcontractor agreements and seeking to negotiate them into supply contracts - Liaised with all APM jurisdictions to ensure processes for supplier contracts are implemented. - Our Procurement Policy contains a modern slavery provision - Added modern slavery as a consideration in our tender processes and supply chain awards - Published a global Code of Conduct, which specifically incorporates modern slavery with communications to all geographies on implementation, adoption of and commitment to the Code. - Communicated our commitment to eradicate modern slavery across our supply chain - Reviewed the modern slavery policy and compliance of our merchandise providers in Australia - Training for all staff and new processes have been introduced in Canada in preparation for new Canadian modern slavery legislation - Due diligence processes introduced in the UK - Distributed APM Global Compliance Questionnaire again which requires completion by every business unit across the APM Group, evidencing compliance with APM processes, including modern slavery.